ST4NSB/samp-filterscripts/README.md

 >What is a filterscript?

 A filterscript it's a side script, that can complement a script.
-Only a script it's allowed for the server but multiple filterscript.
+&nbsp;Only a script it's allowed for the server but multiple filterscript.

 >Credits